THE COMPLETE GUIDE 2026

 ❌ Common Claim Rejection Reasons

-- • No valid motorcycle license — Most common.
-A car license doesn’t count.
+- • No valid motorcycle license — Most common reason (except Genki, which doesn’t require one).

 - • No helmet — Hospital records often note this.
 Automatic denial.

-- • Bike over 125cc — Rental agreement shows engine size.
+- • Bike over policy limit — Rental agreement shows engine size.
+Check your policy limit.

 - • Alcohol in blood test — Standard after accidents.
 Any amount can void claim.